ajbdev/cronlingo/README.md

 echo CronLingo::fromExpression('Every 15 minutes at midnight on the weekend');
 // "*/15 0 * * 0,6"

-echo CronLingo::fromExpression('Every other minute in August at noon on the weekday');
+echo CronLingo::fromExpression('Every other minute in August at noon on a weekday');
 // "*/2 12 * 8 1,2,3,4,5"

 echo CronLingo::fromExpression('The 1st day in April at midnight');